mathiasbosman/mathiasbosman.me/README.md

 ## Publishing
-The application is published to Google Cloud Platform via the maven command when a new release is published on GitHub.
+The application is published to Google Cloud Platform via a workflow when a new release is published on GitHub.
 See [the GitHub workflow][publish_workflow].

 [publish_workflow]:.github/workflows/publish.yml